 Some users might be concerned about scratching the lid but frankly, that’s why there is a lid in the first place – for protection.
 Rather scratch the lid than your vinyl.

-The downside of a belt drive is that speed is not always precise and start up time is slower.
-But this shouldn’t bother you since you’re not using the record player as a DJ would use a direct dive turntable.
+The downside of a belt drive is that speed is not always precise and start-up time is slower.
+But this shouldn’t bother you since you’re not using the record player as a DJ would use a direct drive turntable.

 The upside of a belt drive is that the belt acts as a shock absorber, reducing the vibration that resonates from the motor to the tonearm and stylus.

 As is standard with most all-in-one record players the Ion Audio Max does not have any options to control the finer aspects of the sound output.
 So no pitch control.

 The Ion Audio Max is not a fully automatic unit.
 In other words, you will need to cue the tonearm at the beginning of the record.
 I like this function because it’s easier to cue specific tracks but it also means you need a steady hand – something I lack.

 A very useful feature is the ability of the record player to auto-stop.
 So the motor will stop turning the platter once the final track has finished.